esaruoho/paketti-manual/README.md

 ---
-### 2024-11-03 - esaruoho
+### 2024-11-03 - Improvement: Duplicate Pattern & Clear Muted Tracks now has an Above and a Below flavor

-Improvement: Duplicate Pattern & Clear Muted Tracks now has an Above and a Below flavor - the Above will place the duplicate+muted track above the original pattern, and the Below will paste it below.
+the Above will place the duplicate+muted track above the original pattern, and the Below will paste it below.
 ![](attachments/2024-11-03_Screenshot_2024-11-03_at_14.59.17.png)